-Partial dentures are another option when not all of your teeth need to be removed.
+Partial dentures are another option, which is used when not all of your teeth need to be removed.
 This is similar to a bridge, but it is not a permanent fixture in your mouth.

 Your dentures may take some time to get used to.
 The flesh colored base of the dentures is placed over your gums.
 Some people say that it feels bulky or that they don’t have enough room for their tongue.
 Other times the dentures might feel loose.
 These feelings will affect the way you eat and talk for a little while.
-Over time, your mouth becomes trained to eat and speak with your dentures and they begin to feel more and more like your natural teeth.
-They may never feel perfectly comfortable, but it is much better than the alternative of not having teeth.
+Over time, your mouth becomes trained to eat and speak with your dentures, and they begin to feel more and more like your natural teeth.
+They may never feel perfectly comfortable, but it is certainly better than the alternative of not having teeth!

 Bonding and White Fillings +

-Comparing White Fillings Versus Silver Amalgam Fillings:
+Comparing White Fillings and Silver Amalgam Fillings:

 - White filling composites are preferred by most patients.
-This is due to the natural color, strength and overall appearance and feel.
+This is due to the natural color, strength, and overall appearance and feel.
 Composites are naturally more comfortable.

 - Hot and cold sensitivity is greatly reduced with composite material compared to the silver and mercury amalgams.

 - Restorations with composites require less removal of tooth, and less structure to place than those with amalgams, and especially with new cavities.
 Dramatically smaller holes are needed with a composite.